Berlin Hauptbahnhof: Lehrter Stadtbahnhof from 1882 to 2002

 On 15 May 1882, Lehrter Stadtbahnhof opened, situated on the Stadtbahn viaduct at the northern end of Lehrter Bahnhof's concourse.

 This four-track station on the Stadtbahn was used mainly by suburban trains.
 The main purpose of the Stadtbahn was to connect central areas of Berlin with the Lehrter Bahnhof, the Schlesischer Bahnhof termini with nearby Charlottenburg, then still a separate city.
 It also provided an east–west railway connection across the centre of Berlin.

 Because of steadily increasing traffic to Lehrter Stadtbahnhof and its location on a bridge crossing the north end of Lehrter Bahnhof, elaborate changes were made to the track structure in 1912 and again in 1929.
 On 1 December 1930, the newly electrified suburban trains were given the designation S-Bahn, making the Lehrter Stadtbahnhof an S-Bahnhof.

 During the War, in April 1943 the station was bombed by the Polish sabotage and diversionary squad "Zagra-lin".

 The Stadtbahnhof survived WWII intact, but came to lose its pre-war significance due to the division of Berlin; with Lehrter Bahnhof closed, the Stadtbahnhof served only a relatively underpopulated area near the border with East Berlin.
 It was the final stop in West Berlin; the next station, Berlin Friedrichstraße, was in East Berlin, although it served as a stop on the West Berlin S- and U-Bahn systems; these parts of the station were sealed off and inaccessible to East Berliners.
 The S-Bahn, like the mainlines leading to West Berlin, was run by the East German railway, the Deutsche Reichsbahn.
 The 1961 construction of the Berlin Wall further isolated the station, and led to a boycott of the S-Bahn in West Berlin that lasted until the 1980s, when operation of the West Berlin S-Bahn lines was transferred to the West Berlin transit authority, the BVG.

 Berlin's 750th-anniversary celebration in 1987 saw the station, now under West Berlin control, renovated at a cost of about DM 10 million.
 Because it had largely been preserved in its original condition, it became a listed building.

 However, in 2002, Lehrter Stadtbahnhof was demolished to make way for the new central station, despite its listed status.
 The argument was that Bellevue and Hackescher Markt stations were architecturally similar.
-Hackescher Markt, in former East Berlin, had been restored in 1994–1996, after German reunification.
+Hackescher Markt, in the former East Berlin, had been restored in 1994–1996, after German reunification.